 Voltage leads current by .
 Phasor form:

 Inductor impedance is purely imaginary, positive (rotation by ).
-Magnitude — bigger at higher frequency, so inductors block high-frequency signals.
+Magnitude grows with frequency, so inductors block high-frequency signals.

 Capacitor